ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ## TCP Performance Tuning

-In order to obtain maximum IPoIB throughput you may need to tweak the MTU and various kernel TCP buffer and window settings.
-(Jumbo frames) See the details in the ipoib_release_notes.txt document in the ofed-docs package.
+To get maximum IPoIB throughput, you may need to tweak the MTU and various kernel TCP buffer and window settings.
+(Jumbo frames) See the ipoib_release_notes.txt document in the ofed-docs package for details.

 ## Test The Connection With Ibping